Edt12/Simple-Tkinter-Password-Manager-Project/README.md

 # Simple-Tkinter-Password-Manager-Project
 Simple Tkinter Password Manager Project
-This project was abandoned as i realised a class based approach was better for a password manager
+This project was abandoned as i realised a object orientated approach was better for a password manager.